 Rapid River Fish Hatchery

-Rapid River originates in Adams County and flows through an undeveloped canyon before reaching the hatchery.
-The drainage is protected as part of the Wild and Scenic Rivers Act.
-It is not subjected to perturbations, such as logging or road building.
-Rapid River generally provides adequate water for rearing salmon.
-The steep nature of the drainage makes it a highly variable river.
-Spring runoff and flash floods can be violent and carry tons of silt into the hatchery.
-Water temperature also varies considerably.
-The minimum in January can be 33° F and the maximum in August can exceed 60° F.
+Water for the hatchery comes from Rapid River.
+The drainage is protected as part of the Wild and Scenic Rivers Act and is not impacted by modern development.
+Rapid River generally provides adequate water for rearing salmon, although the steep nature of the drainage makes it a highly variable river.
+Spring runoff and flash floods can be violent and carry tons of silt downstream.
+Water temperatures also vary considerably.

-Fish-rearing facilities at the hatchery consist of: 52 double vertical stack egg incubators, 12 outdoor concrete raceways, and six earthen rearing ponds with concrete side walls.
-Holding facilities for adult salmon broodstock consist of one concrete holding pond and one earthen holding pond These holding ponds provide space for up to 4,000 adult salmon prior to spawning.
+Fish rearing facilities at the hatchery include a building for egg incubation, 12 outdoor concrete raceways for early rearing and 6 rearing ponds for final rearing until fish are released as smolts.
+Holding facilities for adult salmon broodstock consist of one concrete holding pond and one earthen holding pond.
+These ponds can hold up to 4,000 adult salmon prior to spawning.

-The facilities include a fish trap located on Rapid River approximately 1.5 miles downstream from the hatchery.
-It is designed to trap and hold adult fish migrating upstream.
-The trap consists of a permanent concrete velocity barrier, a seven-step fish ladder, and a two-stage trap.
-Adult salmon can be transferred from the trap by means of an Alaska Steep Pass Ladder to a 500-gallon bucket that is lifted by an overhead hoist to a 1,000-gallon tank truck for transport to the hatchery.
-The trap facility allows unimpeded migration of anadromous and resident fish around the velocity barrier when trapping operations are not in progress.
+A fish trap is located on Rapid River approximately 1.5 miles downstream from the hatchery.
+It traps adult fish migrating upstream.
+Adult salmon are transported by a 1,000-gallon tank truck to the hatchery.
+The trap facility allows unimpeded migration of anadromous and resident fish when trapping operations are not in progress.

-From 1964 to the present, adult spring Chinook salmon returns to Rapid River Hatchery have varied from less than 200 to more than 17,000.
-Nature continues to be an important ingredient to successful migration and return.
-Man made barriers pose a challenge to fish.
-Migration conditions as well as oceanic variables combine to influence the subsequent return of adult salmon to Idaho.
-Rapid River Hatchery has been rated one of the most successful in the Pacific Northwest.
-With the addition of fish produced at other facilities, improvement in migration conditions along the lower Snake and Columbia Rivers, the salmon will again provide anglers in Idaho the chance to fish for these magnificent creatures.
+Since 1964, adult spring Chinook salmon returns to Rapid River Fish Hatchery have varied from less than 200 to more than 17,000.
+Migration and ocean conditions influence the subsequent return of adult salmon to Idaho.
+Rapid River Fish Hatchery has been rated one of the most successful hatcheries in the Pacific Northwest.